-(1) The development hereby permitted shall be begun before the expiration of 3 years from the date of this decision.
+(1) The development hereby permitted shall be begun before the expiration of 3 years from the date of this decision

-Reason: To comply with the requirements of Section 91 of the Town and Country Planning Act 1990 as amended by Section 51 of the Planning and Compulsory Purchase Act 2004.
+Reason: To comply with the requirements of Section 91 of the Town and Country Planning Act 1990, as amended by Section 51 of the Planning and Compulsory Purchase Act 2004.

-(2) The development hereby permitted shall be carried out in accordance with the following approved plan:
+- (2) The development hereby permitted shall be carried out in accordance with the following approved plans:

-Proposed new Porch plan.
+- Sunnyside Cottage Covering Letter;

+- o Proposed Plans (7947-PD-002 Rev. A);

+- Design and Access Statement;

+- o Letter dated 14th June 2022.

-Reason: To clarify which plan has been approved.
+Reason: To clarify which plans have been approved

-(3) The development shall be carried out in accordance with the details of external materials specified in the application, unless otherwise agreed in writing by the Local Planning Authority.
+(3) The development shall be carried out in strict accordance with the details of external materials specified in the application which shall not be varied unless otherwise agreed in writing with the Local Planning Authority.